 - Risk Assessment & Towage Guidelines;

 - Towage Types:

 - Ship Assist Towage;

 - Dead Tows & Project Towage; and

 - o General Towage

 - Tugs/Workboats & Operator's Approval; and

 - Training & Certification.

-- 10.1.1 Procedures for towage in ports, harbours and at terminals need to be developed, managed and regularly reviewed by harbour authorities, tug operators, pilots and ship owners, to ensure a safe and efficient service.
+Procedures for towage in ports, harbours and at terminals need to be developed, managed and regularly reviewed by harbour authorities, tug operators, pilots and ship owners, to ensure a safe and efficient service.
 Procedures should include responses to emergencies.
 Good communication and team work between all parties is essential.

-- 10.1.2 This section provides guidance on establishing good practice for the safe operation of towage services within port, harbour and terminal limits.
+10.1.2 This section provides guidance on establishing good practice for the safe operation of towage services within port, harbour and terminal limits.

-10.2 Risk Assessment & Towage Guidelines
+4.6.1 Risk Assessment & Towage Guidelines

-- 10.2.1 Berthing and un-berthing operations using tugs should be risk assessed by harbour authorities.
-Based on that risk assessment the harbour authority, in consultation with other stakeholders, should develop specific towage guidelines which should be incorporated into their Safety Management Systems. - 10.2.2 For routine ship assist towage it is recommended that the guidelines include the minimum bollard pull and/or number of tugs for a ship of a particular size for each berth location.
+All towing operations in harbours should be risk assessed by Harbour Authorities.
+Based on that Risk Assessment the Harbour Authority, in consultation with other stakeholders, should develop specific towage guidelines which should be incorporated into their Safety Management Systems.

+For routine ship assist towage, it is recommended that the guidelines include the minimum bollard pull, number and type of tugs for a ship of a particular size for each berth location.
 Guidelines should take account of assisted ship length, draft, manoeuvrability and anticipated SWL of bollards.
-Guidelines will have to be modified on the day depending on environmental conditions, any defects with the assisted ship and the capability of the tugs available. - 10.2.3 When considering towage activities, it is appropriate for organisations to specify certain limitations.
-As a minimum, it is recommended that the following be included in the towage guidelines: - minimum acceptable visibility; - maximum swell conditions; and maximum speed through the water for making fast tugs.
+Guidelines will have to be modified on the day depending on environmental conditions, any defects with the assisted ship and the capability of the tugs available.
+It is strongly recommended not to deviate from port towage guidelines

+When considering towage activities, it is appropriate for organisations to specify certain limitations.
+As a minimum, it is recommended that the following be included in the towage guidelines:

+• minimum acceptable visibility;

+- maximum swell conditions

+- maximum speed through the water for both making fast the tugs and for the operation

+- maximum wind strength and direction.

-10.2.4 Guidelines on when to abort or cancel an intended towage operation, due to restricted visibility or the potential for restricted visibility, will depend on factors including manoeuvring room, duration of the tow, minimum speeds, abort contingency plans and the towage method employed.
-Organisations and towage operators should set limits for towage in restricted visibility and stipulate any special measures, necessary at other agreed levels of visibility, such as push/pull versus centrelead towing, especially for the forward tug.
+Guidelines on when to abort or cancel an intended towage operation, due to restricted visibility or the potential for restricted visibility, will depend on factors including manoeuvring room, duration of the tow, minimum speeds, abort contingency plans and the towage method employed.
+Organisations and towage operators should set limits for towage in restricted visibility and stipulate any special measures, necessary at other agreed levels of visibility, such as push/pull versus centre-lead towing, especially for the forward tug.

-10.2.5 Swell conditions will not affect all facilities but, where they do, the ability of tugs to make fast safely, remain fast once connected without snatching or parting the towlines and being able to maintain position are critical considerations.
+Swell conditions will not affect all facilities but, where they do, the ability of tugs to make fast safely, remain fast once connected without snatching or parting the towlines and being able to maintain position are critical considerations.
 The tug master must have the final decision on whether to make fast the tow.

-10.2.6 It is essential that the pilot/ship master agrees with the tug master, as part of the preoperation interchange, what the ship's speed through the water will be when the tug is made fast and thereafter.
-Excessive speed will cause dangerous interaction between the ship and tug and could be fatal for the tug.
+It is essential that the pilot/ship master agrees with the tug master, (as part of the pre-operation interchange) what the ship's speed through the water will be when the tug is made fast and thereafter.
+Excessive speed will cause dangerous interaction between the ship and tug and can lead to serious damage to the tug, ship and potential fatalities, especially when the tug is working bow to bow with the assisted vessel

-10.2.7 The Pilots' Pocket Guide and Checklist1 gives additional specific guidance on:
+The Pilots' Pocket Guide and Checklist1 gives additional specific guidance on: